Can Android Users Join iPhone Shared Albums?

 While not as seamless as iCloud, these alternatives offer practical solutions for mixed-device households.
 By using shared links or cross-platform apps, you can still share memories with friends and family, regardless of their device.
 So, even though Android users can't join iPhone shared albums directly, there are ways to bridge the gap and keep everyone connected.

-Can Android users add photos to iPhone shared albums?
+Can Android users join iPhone shared albums?

 Was this page helpful?